ns-develops/ns-develops/README.md

 Javascript/Javascript Native, Typescript, Kotlin, Swift, also improving my skills in UI/UX design, and backend solutions`
 <br>
 <br>
-`My brain like to have many tabs open, when i'm not working with my projects, I like to read about psychology and patterns, philosophy and little physics`
+`My brain like to have many tabs open, when i'm not working with developing my projects, I like to read about psychology and patterns, philosophy and little physics`
 <br>
 <br>
-`📍 Hybrid`
+`📍Hybrid`

 [Portfolio](https://yourwebsite.com)
 <br>